Azure/Azure-Sentinel/Solutions/CohesitySecurity/Data Connectors/Helios2Sentinel/readme.md

 # Azure Functions
-This solution requires deploying two Azure functions - one for receiving alerts and another one for creating Sentinel incidents.
+This solution uses Microsoft Azure functions requires to receive alerts and create Microsoft Sentinel incidents.
+You have to deploy the Azure functions.
 Before deployment, please make sure that all prerequisites are done correctly.

 ## Prerequisites